 Sanctions have a role in the educational process.
 They enable students to understand limits and take both personal responsibility (classwork not carried out for example) and responsibility as part of a larger community (not following community life).
 Staff will explain the reason behind such sanctions to the students to enable them to understand and learn from their errors.
 Detentions are exceptional in nature and are thus accorded the importance they deserve.

 Whatever the reason for a detention, if a student receives more than three in one week (from Thursday to Thursday) an official warning and a day’s suspension will be given, as is the case if a student does not undertake any detentions given.
+The third detention will be fined 70,- CHF.
 The student will be expected to have caught up on missed work including homework before his or her return and will re-sit any evaluations missed during this suspension.
 A maximum of three warnings are accepted before a definitive expulsion.